-- 2 To view system logged events (see table 5-4) select the Events tab.
+- 2. To view system logged events (see Table 5-4 on page 115) select the Events tab.
 To view system generated messages, touch the Alarms tab.
-To scroll up or down on either screen, touch the arrow keys. - 3 Touch the home icon to return to the monitoring screen.
+To scroll up or down on either screen, touch the arrow keys. - 3.
+Touch the home icon to return to the monitoring screen.